sychan/kb_sdk_docs/source/references/troubleshooting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It may be that your Docker installation may be incorrect, out of date, or the daemon may not have been started.
-Please see https://docs.docker.com/mac/
+Please see |dockerMac_link|

 Having trouble getting Docker working on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It may be that your Docker installation may be incorrect, out of date, or the daemon may not have been started.
-Please see https://docs.docker.com/linux/
+Please see |dockerLinux_link|

 Getting Java-related errors trying to run kb-sdk
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Java may not be installed or the path may not be set properly.
-Please follow the directions for installation of Java at https://github.com/kbase/kb\_sdk/blob/master/doc/kb\_sdk\_dependencies.md and then set your *JAVA\_HOME* with
+Please follow the directions for installation of Java at |dependencies_link|  and then set your *JAVA\_HOME* with

 ::